 - you do not have to pay law firm set up and practising fees, which even for smaller firms would still typically save them thousands of pounds a year.

 Contrary to a common misconception, you are not even restricted to working on a ‘freelance’ self-employed basis.
 For unreserved work you can structure yourself however you like.
 You could work in your own name on a freelance basis but you could also set up your own ‘unregulated commercial practice’, such as a limited company.
 You could then go on to employ as many staff as you wish and grow the business.
 That’s right: you can set up a law firm without having to actually set up a law firm.
 When I first read the new SRA Standards and Regulations I kept looking for a rule which prohibited solicitors from setting up a business solely to sell legal services unless it is authorised as a law firm in its own right.
 But it doesn’t exist.
 There is no such rule for unreserved legal work.
-In effect this means that, provided you are doing ‘unreserved’ legal work, you can save many of the expenses and overheads of setting up a law firm but still sell solicitor services to the public.
+In effect this means that, provided you are doing ‘unreserved’ legal work and subject to certain restrictions, you can save many of the expenses and overheads of setting up a law firm but still sell solicitor services to the public.
 This has significant implications both for new entrants to the market and the existing ones.